Place d'Armes (Luxembourg): Cercle Municipal

 The Palais Municipal, generally known as Cercle Municipal or Cercle Cité, stands at the eastern end of the square.
 It was originally designed as an administrative building with reception rooms.
 The main structure was completed in 1906 but work on the interior took until 1909.

-On the facade, there is a sculpture by Luxembourg artist P. Federspiel of Countess Ermisinde granting the Charter of Emancipation in 1244 which guaranteed the citizens rights and duties towards the nobility.
+On the facade, there is a frieze by Luxembourgish artist P. Federspiel of Countess Ermesinde granting the Charter of Emancipation in 1244 which guaranteed the citizens rights and duties towards the nobility.